Mark Beesley: Career

 He signed for newly promoted Conference Premier side Fleetwood Town on 29 July 2010.
 He joined fellow Conference Premier team York City on a one-month loan on 5 October and he made his debut later that day in a 1–0 defeat to Kettering Town.
 Beesley returned to Fleetwood early on 1 November after York manager Gary Mills decided to cut his loan short.
 He then joined Altrincham on loan until 3 January 2011 on 26 November and he made his debut a day later in a 4–0 defeat at Cambridge.
 After his loan spell expired, he signed permanently for Altrincham but was released at the end of the season.

 In July 2011, Beesley signed for Northern Premier League Premier Division side Burscough, in his home town.
 He moved to promotion challenging Hednesford Town on 6 January 2012.
 He ended the 2011–12 season with Hednesford but left the club at the end of the season.

 In June 2012, Beesley signed for Northern Premier League Premier Division outfit Nantwich Town.
 He left Nantwich on loan in October 2012 however and joined Warrington Town of the Northern Premier League Division One North and made his club debut on 30 October in a match against Ramsbottom United.
 In his next match, he scored his first goal for the club, as they beat Harrogate Railway Athletic 4–0 at home.

 In February 2013, Beesley was released by Nantwich and later that month signed for Northern Premier League Division One North side Skelmersdale United.
 He left a few weeks later to join West Lancashire Football League Division One club Burscough Richmond in late February 2013.

 Coaching

 Beesley was managing Burscough in 2016, but left in June of that year.
 He later joined Warrington Town as assistant manager to Paul Carden whilst also coaching at an academy run by Robbie Fowler.
 Beesley was appointed manager in December 2021, after Carden left to manage another club.
+In September 2024, Beesley announced his resignation following a poor start to the season.

+On 21 September 2024, Beesley was appointed manager of Northern Premier League Premier Division side F.C.
+United of Manchester.